ravan/observability-hands-on/labs/dino-diner/assignment.md

 ```

 > [!IMPORTANT]
->  Takes about 3 minutes from deployment to unhealthy state.
+>  Takes about 3 minutes from deployment to unhealthy state with span, http 5xxx and http response time monitors firing.

 > [!NOTE]
 > Learning platform instructions,